demisto/content/Packs/AzureFirewall/Integrations/AzureFirewall/README.md

 >|---|---|---|---|---|---|---|---|
 >| xsoar-policy | /subscriptions/xsoar-subscription/resourceGroups/xsoar-resource-group/providers/Microsoft.Network/firewallPolicies/xsoar-policy | Standard | eastus |  |  |  | Updating |

 ### azure-firewall-network-rule-collection-delete
 ***
-Delete network rule collection from firewall or policy.
+Delete a network rule collection from the firewall or policy.
 One of the arguments 'firewall_name' or 'policy'  must be provided.

 #### Base Command